DaisyIpatzi/daisyipatzi.github.io/_posts/2023-12-27-Jaccard-moduleML.md

 **Conclusions**

--Jack and Mary have a Jaccard coefficient of 0.33, which means that they have a relatively low degree of similarity in their test results.
+- Jack and Mary have a Jaccard coefficient of 0.33, which means that they have a relatively low degree of similarity in their test results.
 Only 33% of the binary attributes are the same between them.

--Jack and Jim have a Jaccard coefficient of 0.67, indicating a higher degree of similarity compared to Jack and Mary.
+- Jack and Jim have a Jaccard coefficient of 0.67, indicating a higher degree of similarity compared to Jack and Mary.
 67% of their binary attributes match, suggesting a moderate level of similarity.

--Jim and Mary have the highest Jaccard coefficient among the pairs, with a value of 0.75.
+- Jim and Mary have the highest Jaccard coefficient among the pairs, with a value of 0.75.
 This suggests a relatively high degree of similarity in their test results, with 75% of their binary attributes being the same.

 Note that, in practical applications, a Jaccard coefficient of 1 is often used to represent complete similarity or a perfect match between two sets.